smartcontractresearchforum/docs/en/grants_impact_award.md

 **Project Management:** All the work that SCRF produces is created collaboratively in a [public document pipeline](https://github.com/orgs/smartcontractresearchforum/projects/5).
 Please feel free to look around.

 **Live meetings:** We have several weekly meetings for pitching ideas, status updates, projects and processes, and planning forum engagement.

-## Award Winners

-Impact Award grants are announced on our forum.

 ## What is SCRF?